You Keep Me Hangin' On: Release

+Critical reception

-"You Keep Me Hangin' On" was the first single taken from the Supremes' 1967 album The Supremes Sing Holland–Dozier–Holland.
-The song became the group's eighth number-one single when it topped the Billboard Hot 100 pop singles chart for two weeks in the United States from November 19 to 26, 1966.
-It peaked at number eight in the UK Singles Chart.
-The Supremes original version was ranked number 339 on Rolling Stones The 500 Greatest Songs of All Time.
+"You Keep Me Hangin' On" was ranked number 339 on Rolling Stones The 500 Greatest Songs of All Time.
 It was voted number 43 on Detroit's 100 Greatest Songs, a Detroit Free Press poll in 2016.
 Billboard described the song as a "pulsating rocker with the trio in top form" with an "interesting, driving guitar figure throughout."
 Cash Box said that it is "another in [the Supremes'] long-line of strong 'Detroit' offerings" that "is bound to follow in footsteps of the group’s previous winners."
 Record World described it as "a driving nifty with distinctive sound."

-The track is one of the most often covered songs in the Supremes canon.
+"You Keep Me Hangin' On" is one of the most often covered songs in the Supremes canon.
 The group performed the song on the ABC variety program The Hollywood Palace on October 29, 1966.

-In 1999, the 1966 original recording by the Supremes was inducted into the Grammy Hall of Fame.
+In 1999, the single was inducted into the Grammy Hall of Fame.